 Once you’ve identified what and where your bottlenecks are, the next challenge is to make hosting, theme, plugin, and performance tweaks to speed things up.

 That doesn’t mean that you can’t get started, though.
 We’ve put together a guide on some page speed tools and easy wins that you can use to get the ball rolling.

 5. Secure your WordPress website

 WordPress is the most-used platform for website management in the world.
 It powers almost 42% of the web (June 2021).
 While that is awesome, it also means that WordPress is the most targeted platform for hackers.
-When running a WordPress website, basic security is dealt with by the platform, but there are things you can do yourselves to make your website more secure.
+When running a WordPress website, basic security is dealt with by the CMS, but there are things you can do yourselves to make your website more secure.

-That starts with your own login.
+That starts with your login.
 The default username in WordPress is admin, so change that first.
-Otherwise, a hacker’s first guess for your username is just too easy.
+Otherwise, a hacker’s first guess for your username is too easy.
 The same goes for your password.
 Passwords like

 5.1.
 Make regular backups

 The next thing we’d like you to do is create regular backups.
 If your site gets hacked or something else goes wrong — for instance, when updating a plugin or theme —you must revert that change in a heartbeat.
 Regular backups make sure that this can be done.